bruceharrison1984/TinyHealthCheck/README.md

     - You can run different HealthChecks on different ports

 ## Simple Usage
-Simply add the TinyHealthCheck as a Hosted Service to have it run as a background process:
+Simply add the TinyHealthCheck as a Hosted Service by calling the extension methods to have it run as a background process:
 ```csharp
 public static IHostBuilder CreateHostBuilder(string[] args)
 {